Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/user-status.rst

 Other considerations
 ~~~~~~~~~~~~~~~~~~~~

--  Restricted users must be denied access to the pserver protocol to
-   access CVS: only the SSH method is supported (through the restricted
-   shell).
-If you want to disable the pserver access, make sure you
-   edit/etc/xinetd.d/cvs, change the 'disable' parameter to 'yes' and
-   restart xinetd (systemctl restart xinetd).
-You may also fine-tune the
-   configuration file to allow pserver for some IP addresses and deny it
-   for others..
--  Access to projects web sites by Restricted Users is not controlled.
-   If a project web site displays sensitive data, then it should put in
-   place access restriction mechanisms (e.g. a '.htaccess' file).
 -  **Subversion**: currently, if the sys\_allow\_restricted\_user
    variable is set to '1', subversion repositories have their default
    access policy changed: by default, only project members have read